 Mental illness does not discriminate.
 In fact, a staggering 1 in 5 Americans deals with a mental health disorder in any given year, and a recent study has revealed that mental health disorders are on the rise for todays teens.
 Yet the stigma surrounding mental illness stifles meaningful conversation and further, prevents people from seeking help, which often leads to isolation, causing further harm.

 Zack Burton and his girlfriend Elisa Hofmeister know this feedback loop well and decided to do something about it.
-A few years ago, Zack experienced his first psychotic break while studying for his PHd qualifying exams at Stanford and was subsequently diagnosed with bipolar disorder.
-On the road to recovery, they were having trouble finding relatable stories of people living with mental illness and came to find out that three of their closest friends had actually had similar experiences.
+A few years ago, Zack experienced his first psychotic break while studying for his PhD qualifying exams at Stanford University and was subsequently diagnosed with bipolar disorder.
+On the road to recovery they were having trouble finding relatable stories of people living with mental illness and came to find out that three of their closest friends had actually had similar experiences.
 The stigma and shame were so bad, they didn’t even know about it.
 Something had to be done.
 Manic Monologues was born.

 “We want to reclaim the word ‘manic.’
 The vagina monologues have done an incredible amount of work de-stigmatizing female sexuality and we wanted to do the same thing with mental illness.”
-Zack and Elisa started off soliciting stories from Facebook and Sanford communities and put together 15 stories of mental illness, from sad and heartbreaking, to hilarious, uplifting and, powerful.
+Zack and Elisa started off soliciting stories from Facebook and Stanford communities and put together 15 stories of mental illness, from sad and heartbreaking, to hilarious, uplifting and, powerful.
 Manic Monologues ran three sold-out shows in May 2019 at Stanford and will run at UCLA in February 2020.